cppalliance/safe-cpp/proposal/draft.md

 }
 ```

 C++'s sum type support is built on top of unions.
-Unions are extremely unsafe.
+Unions are unsafe.
 Naming a union field is like implicitly using `reintepret_cast` to convert the object's bits into the type of the field.
 The defects in `std::optional` and `std::expected` are of this nature: the libraries don't guard against access using an invalid type.
 C++ builds abstractions on top of unions, but they're not _safe_ abstractions.

 ```cpp
 #feature on safety